maxibor/madman/README.md

   --minread                         Minimum number of reads aligned to contig to consider contig.
 Default: 1000 --coverage                        Minimum depth coverage to consider contig.
 Default: 0.5 --wlen                            Window length from 5' end of reads to consider for damage estimation.
-Default: 35 --mindamage                       Minimum amount of CtoT damage on the first base of the 5' end of the read.
+Default: 35 --mindamage                       Minimum frequency of C to T damage on the first base of the 5' end of the read.
 Default: 0.2

 Options:
   --results                         The output directory where the results will be saved.
 Default: ./results